-An interview with the SIS Lieutenant revealed that he is very thorough in how he completes the investigations and has created a system for ensuring that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
+An interview with the SIS Lieutenant revealed that he ensures that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
 A review of the investigative files confirms this information.
-The Auditor found the files to be very well-organized.
+The SIS Lieutenant articulated his process for completing investigations.
+He indicated all investigations are handled the same, and each case is taken on its own merits.
+He also stated that several staff review all allegations and investigations to ensure that they are handled appropriately and in accordance with policy and procedure.

-- 115.71(g): Agency Directives and BOP PREA Plan address this provision.
+115.71(g): Agency Directives and BOP PREA Plan address this provision.
 Staff interviewed reported everything is considered in the course of the investigation, including whether staff actions or failure to act contributed to the abuse.
-A review of the investigative files for the previous 12 months indicated the investigations were thorough.
-The incident review process, which addresses this provision, was completed. - 115.71(i): Agency Directives and BOP PREA Plan address this provision.
+A review of the investigative files for the previous 12 months indicated the investigation were completed in accordance with the standard and agency policy.
+The incident review process, which addresses this provision, was also reviewed by the auditor and documentation was maintained with the investigative files.

+115.71(i): Agency Directives and BOP PREA Plan address this provision.
 Agency Directives require written reports be developed and retained per PREA standards, for as long as the alleged abuser is incarcerated or employed by the agency, plus five years and per local/state retention requirements.
-Should a victim or abuser (staff or inmate) resign or be transferred to another facility, the case will continue to be investigated. - 115.71(j): Agency Directive(s) and BOP PREA Plan address(es) this provision and requires investigation reports will be kept in perpetuity.
-A review of the investigative files shows compliance with this provision. - 115.71(k): Staff interviewed reported an investigation would continue regardless of whether the alleged abuser or alleged victim left the facility.
-Investigative files reflect compliance with this provision. - 115.71(I): By law and policy, the FBI has authority to investigate criminal activity within the BOP, they are a separate entity/component of DOJ.
+Should a victim or abuser (staff or inmate) resign or be transferred to another facility, the case will continue to be investigated.
+This was confirmed by the SIS Lieutenant.

+115.71(j): Agency Directive(s) and BOP PREA Plan address(es) this provision and requires investigation reports will be kept in perpetuity.
+A review of the investigative files shows compliance with this provision.

+115.71(k): Staff interviewed reported an investigation would continue regardless of whether the alleged abuser or alleged victim left the facility.
+The investigative files reflects compliance with this provision and was confirmed by the SIS Lieutenant.

+115.71(I): By law and policy, the FBI has authority to investigate criminal activity within the BOP, they are a separate entity/component of DOJ.
 Per agency policy and the MOU, the FBI and BOP work collaboratively.

-Based on a review of the PAQ, PS 5324.12, the MOU with the FBI, the letter from the FBI, investigative reports, training records and information from interviews with staff and inmates who reported sexual abuse, this standard appears to be compliant.
-Based on a review of all evidence, the Auditor determined that the facility substantially exceeds the requirements of the standard.
+Based on a review of the PAQ, PS 5324.12, the MOU with the FBI, the letter from the FBI, investigative reports, training records and information from interviews with staff, this standard appears to be compliant.